veg/hyphy-tutorials/docs/selection/README.md

 1. A proportion of sites (~0.02) is evolving with dN/dS &gt; 1 (~105) along a subset of the branches (it is not known which).
 2. Forcing dN/dS = 1 provides a significantly worse (p ~ 10<sup>-16</sup>) fit to the data, i.e. rejects the hypothesis of no positive selection in the alignment.

 In addition to this output, HyPhy will also generate a [JSON](http://json.org) file with a more detailed analysis output.
-The JSON will be written to same directory as the input alignment file, with `BUSTED.json` appended to the file name, e.g. `/Users/sergei/Coding/hyphy-tutorials/selection/data/HIV.nex.BUSTED.json`  This JSON file can be visualized and explored with this [web app](http://veg.github.io/hyphy-vision/pages/busted/), e.g., to obtain plots like those shown in the lecture slides.
+The JSON will be written to same directory as the input alignment file, with `BUSTED.json` appended to the file name, e.g. `/Users/sergei/Coding/hyphy-tutorials/selection/data/HIV.nex.BUSTED.json`  This JSON file can be visualized and explored with this [web app](http://veg.github.io/hyphy-vision/pages/busted/), e.g., to obtain plots like those shown in the lecture slides

+>Please note that these pages are currently being transitioned to a new version, planned release Sep 2017, and may not work properly with user data; please use the datamonkey example below

 ### Run BUSTED using datamonkey.org